MrModest/homeserver/README.md

-Ansible playbook to configure a home server
+Ansible playbook to configure a home server <br/>
+⚠️ Still in WIP

 # Requirements